wenzel-lab/rio-controller/README.md

 ## Read the Paper

 "Rio" has been employed in the article ["Plasmid Stability Analysis with Open-Source Droplet Microfluidics"](https://app.jove.com/t/67659/plasmid-stability-analysis-with-open-source-droplet-microfluidics), published in JoVE in December 2024.
+Please cite this article when using our hardware system.

 DOI: [https://dx.doi.org/10.3791/67659](https://dx.doi.org/10.3791/67659)